ServiceStack/ServiceStack.UseCases/NodeStackProxy/README.md

 # Self-hosted ServiceStack + Node.js demo project

+The project demonstrates how you can easily build single page applications (SPA) using [node.js](http://nodejs.org/download/) with Express, Jade templates and geared with ServiceStack as a backend API engine.
+The application works for Windows and Linuxes.
+To simplify development node.js used a proxy to route all "/api" requests to SericeStack but for heavy loaded sites you can use [nginx](http://wiki.nginx.org/Main).

 ## Instructions

-Make sure that [node.js and npm](http://nodejs.org/download/) is installed and path variables are set correctly.
+Make sure that [node.js and npm](http://nodejs.org/download/) is installed and path variables are set correctly (`Windows`: install it with `.msi`, `Linux/Mac`: http://howtonode.org/how-to-install-nodejs)

 Both commands should return version:

 ```
 node --version